 5. For sinus issues, I apply diluted Myrtle around our little one's nostrils.
 I tried this on myself first so I could be sure that this would not be irritating, and it was very pleasant.
 A drop of Myrtle on a cotton swab can be used to gently swab the nostrils to help eradicate or prevent sinus infection.
 When I first did this with our little one, I sat in front of her and showed her what I was going to do.
 I took a cotton swab, put a drop of Myrtle on the end, and then I swabbed MY nostril.
 I smiled and made very positive comments on how nice it was and how much better I could breathe.
 I did my other nostril, and then I asked her if she'd like for me to let her do it.
 By this point, she was excited to do what Mommy seemed to enjoy so much.
 She let me do it for her the first few times, but very quickly she graduated to being able to do this for herself. - Linda

 6. Thanks to Essential Oils, it has been over year with no antibiotics for my daughter.
 I think that is a record, and considering we flew around the world and moved to a new country, it's remarkable.
 She has Down Syndrome, and a simple cold would become a sinus infection.
 I am thankful for HEO.
 We use Myrtle in the nostril.
-When she has been with other kids (co-op, AWANA) or starts to sound like she is getting something, we put Plague Defense on the feet.
-If her chest sounds congested we use Lung Healing.
+When she has been with other kids (co-op, AWANA) or starts to sound like she is getting something, we put Plague Defense on her feet.
+If her chest sounds congested we use Lung Support.
 I am not super consistent, but I use the oils when her nose is runny or her chest sounds congested or when she might be exposed to illness.
 If she gets something, I will switch between Warrior and Plague Defense. - Beth

 7. Myrtle is an adaptogen and can be beneficial in balancing a hyperthyroid.
 I have extreme thyroid issues (as in, no thyroid at all), and my levels generally fluctuate between hypo and hyper.
 I have found the Myrtle oil to be very helpful in assisting my body in its absorption and use of my thyroid hormone replacement medication.
 I truly feel a difference when I use it.
 I dilute it in a carrier (whatever I have on hand) and apply it topically to my neck and to my back.
 Yes, I realize that Myrtle cannot help a thyroid that doesn't exist when I apply it to my neck (haha!), but it seems to help out my parathyroids.
 I apply it to my back because it helps with my adrenal fatigue.
 Using Myrtle EO has been a HUGE blessing to me.
 I feel better than I have in over a decade. - Rachelle